 Orcasound maintains a library of recordings that you can use to learn about ocean sounds.
 With a little practice, you’ll be able to recognize many common sounds, including biological signals and noise made by humans or Nature.

-— The following sound libraries are under construction during July 2017 —
+— The following sound libraries are under construction during the winter of 2017-18 —

 Learn the favorite call of each pod of southern resident killer whales (SRKWs)